uafgin/YouTubePlayList/README.md

 ## build

-the first step is building all the dependencies, dont worry its easy just run this line code:
+the first step is building all the dependencies, dont worry its easy! just run this line code:
 ```bash
 $ yarn build
 ```